Turlock Mother, Son Graduate from Stanislaus State Together

 TURLOCK -- California State University, Stanislaus is set to congratulate its newest graduates Thursday and Friday and for one Turlock family Thursday night's celebration truly is a family affair.

-Johnathan and Shamiran Sarhadi have put on the graduation attire before but now they will have a new moment they can both share.
+Jonathan and Shamiran Sarhadi have put on the graduation attire before but now they will have a new moment they can both share.

 "I just thought it was funny, and it's unique, and it's great and it's wonderful.
 And the Lord blessed us this way and we're going to take it and run with it," Jonathan told FOX40.